ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: Ethics Statement

 \section{Ethics Statement}

-In this work, we use publicly available research papers from the ACL Anthology and do not involve personal data or human subjects.
+\paragraph{Data and privacy.} In this work, we use publicly available research papers from the ACL Anthology and do not involve personal data or human subjects.
 All annotations were performed on scholarly text and reflect interpretations of scientific claims rather than judgments about individual authors or research communities.

-We acknowledge that identifying and relating scientific claims involves interpretive decisions, and that scientific progress cannot be reduced to quantitative signals alone.
+\paragraph{Responsible interpretation.} We acknowledge that identifying and relating scientific claims involves interpretive decisions, and that scientific progress cannot be reduced to quantitative signals alone.
 The analyses enabled by \dataset{} are intended to support reflective examination of research trends, not to prescribe scientific value or replace expert judgment.
 Any conclusions drawn from this work should therefore be considered in conjunction with qualitative, ethical, and social considerations that shape scientific practice.